Princess Maria Annunciata of the Two Sicilies: Early years (1843–1861)

 Maria Annunciata Isabella Filomena Sabasia, known as Maria Annunciata to the public and “Ciolla” to her family, was born on 24 March 1843 at the Royal Palace of Caserta to King Ferdinand II of the Two Sicilies and his wife, Archduchess Maria Theresa of Austria.
 She was the fourth of their twelve children, and the eldest daughter.
 She also had a half-brother, Francis, from her father's first marriage.
 Throughout her childhood and adulthood, Maria was known to be "calm, modest and reserved", while her mother enjoyed social life.

-The death of Ferdinand
+Death of Ferdinand

-In 1859, Ferdinand, Maria's father, died, and her older brother Francis claimed the throne of the Kingdom of the Two Sicilies.
+In 1859, Ferdinand, Maria's father, died, and her older brother Francis became king of the Kingdom of the Two Sicilies.
 His reign ended in 1860 during the Expedition of the Thousand led by Giuseppe Garibaldi, who overthrew the monarchy, and the people voted to join the Kingdom of Sardinia, under King Victor Emmanuel II of Sardinia.

 Upon the invasion, Maria Theresa moved the family towards Gaeta.
 The family stayed in Rome after many weeks of traveling.
 There the family lived with Pope Pius IX at the Quirinal Palace.
 Then the family left for the Farnese Palace.